nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **DESCRIPTION:**
 - **item name:** name of the item associated with the recipe to be deleted
 - **index:** deletes the <u>recipe</u> numbered <u>index</u>
-- Deletes the recipe in the inventory with the corresponding recipe index in the given item
+- Deletes the recipe in the inventory with the corresponding recipe index in the given item, do note that this listing of item recipes is not designed to take input index beyond `2,147,483,647`.

 **EXAMPLE:**
 - `delr` -n <u>Bob’s 28th finger</u> -r <u>1</u>